Batonicarla/milan-traffic-forecasting/README.md

-**Note on runtime:** `modeling.py` is computationally heavy — SARIMA's seasonal fit plus hyperparameter searches for LSTM and GRU across 3 areas can take 45 minutes to a few hours on a CPU-only machine, with no GPU acceleration (this repo was developed and run on a Windows laptop with no GPU).
+**Note on runtime:** `modeling.py` is computationally heavy — SARIMA's seasonal fit plus hyperparameter searches for LSTM and GRU across 3 areas can take 45 minutes to a few hours on a CPU-only machine, with no GPU acceleration (This repo was developed and run on a Windows laptop with no GPU.)
 This is expected; the script does not hang.

 ## Outputs